Hauz-i-Shamsi

-Hauz-i-Shamsi (literally "sunny watertank") also called Shamshi Talab is a water storage reservoir or tank built by Iltutmish of the Slave Dynasty in 1230 CE, at a location revealed to him in a dream by the Islamic prophet Muhammad.
-A palace called the Jahaz Mahal was built on the eastern edge of the same reservoir during the Lodi dynasty period in the 16th century as a retreat or Inn for use by pilgrims.
-Also at the edge of Hauz is the tomb of 17th-century Persian writer in the Mughal court, Abdul-Haqq Dehlavi.
-The monuments are situated in Mehrauli, Delhi.
+Hauz-i-Shamsi (literally "sunny water tank"), also known as Shamsi Talab, is a water reservoir built by Iltutmish of the Slave Dynasty in 1230 CE.
+According to legend, its location was revealed to him in a dream by the Islamic prophet Muhammad.
+A palace known as the Jahaz Mahal was constructed on the eastern edge of the same reservoir during the Lodi dynasty in the 16th century, serving as a retreat or inn for pilgrims.
+At the edge of Hauz-i-Shamsi stands the tomb of Abdul-Haqq Dehlavi, a 17th-century Persian writer at the Mughal court.
+The monuments are situated in the sprawling environs of Mehrauli, Delhi, near the Qutb Minar.

 Legend

 A popular legend narrated is of Iltumish's dream in which Muhammad directed him to build a reservoir at a particular site.
-When Iltumish inspected the site the day after his dream, he reported to have found a hoof print of Muhammad's horse.
-He then erected a pavilion to mark the sacred location and excavated a large tank (reservoir) around the pavilion to harvest rain water.
+When Iltumish inspected the site the day after the dream, he reported to have found a hoof print of Muhammad's horse.
+He then had a pavilion erected to commemorate the sacred location and excavated a large tank (reservoir) around the pavilion to harvest rain water.

 According to Sharma: "A red stone domed pavilion resting on twelve pillars located near the south-western corner of the tank, but originally believed to have been situated in its centre, is identified with the pavilion built by Iltumish.
 The original stone with hoof print is believed to have been removed, the present stone being a later renewal.
 The waters of the tank are regarded as sacred, and several graves of Muslim saints lie around it."

 Reservoir

 Hauz-i-Shamsi originally covered an area of 2 ha.
-The domed pavilion (pictured) constructed by Iltumish to mark the foot print Muhammad's horse located in the middle of the tank is a double storeyed structure made of red sandstone supported on twelve pillars.
-It could be approached only by boat (now a foot bridge exists).
+The domed pavilion (pictured) constructed by Iltumish to mark the foot print Muhammad's horse located in the middle of the tank is a double-storeyed structure made of red sandstone supported on twelve pillars.
+It could be approached only by boat (now a foot-bridge exists).
 The original stone, on which the foot print of the horse of Muhammad was imprinted, was located at this pavilion.
 It has since been removed but replaced by a new one.
 In view of its religious significance, the water stored in the tank was considered sacred.
-Many famous emperors and saints have been buried on the periphery of the reservoir.
-Because of reduction in the size of the reservoir over the years, due to encroachments and siltation, pavilion's present location is seen in the eastern edge of the tank.
+Many prominent emperors and saints have been buried on the periphery of the reservoir.
+Owing to the reduction in the size of the reservoir over the years on account of encroachments and siltation, the pavilion's present location is seen in the eastern edge of the tank.